bryanbraun/music-box-fun/docs/url-data.md

 LZMA was consistently better for all objects large enough to represent songs.

-Making changes to the state object we are encoding/decoding could affect compatibilty, as older songs won't include those changes. *Here's what backwards-compatibility looks like for some common state operations*:
+Making changes to the state object we are encoding/decoding could affect compatibility, as older songs won't include those changes. *Here's what backwards-compatibility looks like for some common state operations*:

 - Removing an existing key and value from our song state, with code that references it: **Safe**
 - Adding a new key and value to our song state, with code that references it: **Safe, if defaults are provided**